wso2/docs-is/en/docs/guides/identity-lifecycles/enable-verification-for-updated-mobile-number.md

     -   An SMS OTP verification is not triggered if the mobile number to be updated is the same as the previously verified mobile number of the user.
     -   Sending the SMS OTP verification is skipped in the following instances:
         1. The `verifyMobile` claim is not set to true in the SCIM 2.0 request.
-        2. The claim update is invoked by a user other than the claim owner or a non privileged user.
+        2. The claim update is invoked by a user other than the claim owner or a non-privileged user.
     -   This feature only manages the verification flow internally.
 External verification capability is not offered.

 ---